2-Cartesian fibrations II: A Grothendieck construction for $\infty$-bicategories: Introduction

 With these model structures in place, one can consider the category $(\msSet)^{\mathfrak{C}[\scr{C}]^\op}$ of simplicially-enriched functors $\mathfrak{C}[\C]^\op \to \msSet$, and equip it with the projective model structure.
 The $(\infty,1)$-categorical Grothendieck construction then takes the form of a Quillen equivalence

 between these two model categories.

 In the $\infty$-categorical context, Grothendieck constructions have become an indispensable tool, as the added computational complexity of $\infty$-categorical constructions renders many ad-hoc constructions of functors nearly impossible to work with.
 It is often far easier to work with the fibration associated to a functor of $\infty$-categories than with the functor itself.
 Examples of such applications include the study of monoidal $(\infty,1)$-categories in \cite{DAGX} and \cite{HA} and the approach to lax colimits presented in \cite{GHN}.
-The study of higher forms of cofinality, which we will discuss later in this introduction, is another case in which it is virtually essential to use the Grothendieck construction.
+The study of higher forms of cofinality, which is our intended application, is another case in which it is virtually essential to use the Grothendieck construction.